camilapulido/Neuron-Energy-Consumption/README.md

 <img src="./Images/ExpC1_TracesBoutons_SortBy BL.png" alt="XYplot Ratio signal" style="width: 350px;"/>

-Therefore, ATP ratio signal can be calculated per individual bouton, normalized to the baseline and fitted with a Boltzmann’s sigmoidal function from the time that koningic acid was administered, as follows:
+At the single bouton level, ATP signals declined very rapidly (typically showing depletion within ~ 10-20 sec) but only after a delay time that varied significantly across boutons.
+Individual bouton ATP levels under these conditions were best described by a simple Boltzmann function from the time that koningic acid was administered, as follows:

 ![image](https://github.com/camilapulido/Neuron-Energy-Measurements/assets/8860106/8e84f1ba-b9e6-4e6e-8fb7-247e7c9c14cb)

 Where t1/2 is the t value where Y is at (base + max)/2, and a represents the rate of signal drop derived from:

 ![image](https://github.com/camilapulido/Neuron-Energy-Measurements/assets/8860106/986b66ed-a20b-4b8c-82e3-e6edb0d39d0a)